Fort McCoy supports two 2023 National Night Out events; supporting building first-responder relationships with local communities

-Members of the public visit a Fort McCoy Directorate of Emergency Services display Aug.
-1, 2023, during the Sparta National Night Out event in Sparta, Wis.
-The event was one of two National Night Out events that Fort McCoy personnel from the Fort McCoy Directorate of Emergency Services were supporting.
-Fort McCoy also supported a similar event in Tomah, Wis.
+Fire and police personnel with Fort McCoy’s Directorate of Emergency Services (DES) took numerous vehicles and equipment to support the 20th annual Monroe County National Night Out event Aug.
+1 in Tomah, Wis., and the second National Night Out event in Sparta, Wis.

+Hundreds of people attended each event.
+The Monroe County National Night Out was held for four hours at Tomah’s Recreation Park.
+It was the second time at that park.
+Sparta’s National Night Out event was held at the city’s Memorial Park.

 Introduced in 1984 by the National Association of Town Watch, National Night Out is a nonprofit crime-prevention organization that works in cooperation with thousands of crime-watch groups and law-enforcement agencies throughout the country.
-(U.S. Army Photo by Police Lt.
-Jeffrey Kingsley, Fort McCoy Directorate of Emergency Services)
+Representatives of the Tomah Police Department said local officials know it helps build relationships that help create safe communities.

+Fort McCoy DES had numerous pieces of equipment and vehicles as well as more than a dozen people from both the police and fire departments at both events.
+Fort McCoy police personnel also educated people about Operation Family Safe at the Monroe County National Night Out, which included EZ child-identification (ID) stations that provided ID materials for dozens of children.

+New Fort McCoy Director of Emergency Services Micah Komp described the Fort McCoy support for National Night Out events.

 |Date Taken: